surmwill/recycler_unity/README.md

 public RecyclerScrollRectContentState State { get; }
 ```

-The current state of the endcap, valid post-fetching from the pool.
+The current state of the endcap.

+Note that until fetching is complete, the state will report as in the pool.

 ### RectTransform
 ```